AFMC-MAJCOM/task-queue/README.md

 SQL_QUEUE_NAME=queue_name
 ```

-The container can then be spun up using the below command. ```<name>``` in the command is whatever you would like to call the volume where the logs will be stored.
-The most likely path of where the logs are actually written to on your machine is `/var/lib/docker/volumes/<name>/_data`.
+The container can then be spun up using the below command. `<volume_name>` in the command is whatever you would like to call the volume where the logs will be stored.
+The most likely path of where the logs are actually written to on your machine is `/var/lib/docker/volumes/<volume_name>/_data`.

 ```
-docker run -ti --rm -p 8001:8001 --env-file ./env.list -v <name>:/home/default/logs ghcr.io/afmc-majcom/task-queue/task-queue:latest server
+docker run -ti --rm -p 8001:8001 --env-file ./env.list -v <volume_name>:/home/default/logs ghcr.io/afmc-majcom/task-queue/task-queue:latest server
 ```

 (Optional) If you started your own local postgres server and are using a linux machine run this command instead.

 ```
-docker run -ti --add-host=host.docker.internal:host-gateway --rm -p 8001:8001 --env-file ./env.list -v <name>:/home/default/logs ghcr.io/afmc-majcom/task-queue/task-queue:latest server
+docker run -ti --add-host=host.docker.internal:host-gateway --rm -p 8001:8001 --env-file ./env.list -v <volume_name>:/home/default/logs ghcr.io/afmc-majcom/task-queue/task-queue:latest server
 ```

 ### Running the CLI